Treculia africana: Botanical characteristics

-Treculia africana L. is often used in soil conservation projects because its leaves are a great source of green manure.
+Treculia africana is often used in soil conservation projects because its leaves are a great source of green manure.
 For this reason, it has been recommended as a promising species for use in home gardens and for intercropping systems in agroforestry.
 In areas where it grows natively, the fruit and seeds can help alleviate seasonal food scarcity.

 Parts of the tree including its leaves and bark are also used in folk medicine.
 The crushed leaves are sometimes taken orally to treat coughs and thrush in children.
 Other parts of the plant have been used to treat a range of diseases from rheumatism and gastro-intestinal complaints to high blood pressure.
 However, these traditional remedies have not yet been scientifically tested and verified.

 This species grows in African tropical zones, and it does well in medium (loamy) and heavy (clay) soils.
 It is usually found near streams or in swampy forest areas at an altitude of up to 1,500 m.
-Under good environmental conditions, a single tree can produce 30 fruits and yield up to 10 kg of seeds each year.
+Under good environmental conditions, a single tree can produce 30 fruit and yield up to 10 kg of seeds each year.

-Seed production from the African breadfruit is considerable, a mature tree producing up to 30 fruits annually, each fruit yielding 5–10 kg of seed after processing.
-For processing, the fruits are stacked in a heap and allowed to ferment.
+Seed production from the African breadfruit is considerable, a mature tree producing up to 30 fruit annually, each fruit yielding 5–10 kg of seed after processing.
+For processing, the fruit are stacked in a heap and allowed to ferment.
 The fermented mass is macerated and washed in running water until all adhering slimy, jelly-like substances have been removed.
 Cleaned seeds are subsequently air-dried, dehulled and available for sale in local markets.
 Cooked seeds make very delicious meals.

 It has also been recommended as a promising species for intercropping agroforestry systems, but so far remains underutilized.

 The seeds (used to make flour and porridge) are especially rich in vitamins including vitamin B1, B2, B3 and A. They also contain high amounts of zinc, iron, phosphorus and magnesium.
 In fact, 100 g of raw seeds, have almost twice as much potassium as the same serving of bananas.
 In addition, the seeds contain more protein than soybeans.